 - Understand the risks for where you live.
 The USDA Forest Service created a wildfire hazard potential (WHP) map of the U.S. that indicates how likely it is for a wildfire to affect you.
 Risks change depending on precipitation and other factors, but checking this map may be a good first step in preparing yourself.

 - Download the FEMA mobile app to your smart phone.
 This app sends you notifications about natural disasters from the National Weather Service, gives you preparedness tips, and helps locate shelters among other things.
-Some reviewers claim the app sends too many notifications, but the app gets updates frequently to address user issues, and it’s better to be too informed than not informed at all.

 - Have a hand crank or solar-powered radio, and set the frequency to a NOAA Weather Radio All Hazards (NWR) station.
 It will help you stay informed in the event that your phone dies or other communications go out, and these stations broadcast 24/7.